Toilet paper: Sheet size

+The format of individual sheets of toilet paper, which is given by a perforation line, varies nationally.
+In Germany, Holland, France, Poland, Switzerland, for example, about postcard size is standard (about 100 × 140 mm), so about DIN format (DIN A6 105 × 148 mm).
+In England, the usual format is already somewhat wider, about 115 × 135 mm.
+The most extreme landscape format with 115 × 102 mm exists in Thailand.
+The most extreme portrait format (not counting toilet paper rolls without any perforation) is 100 × 366 mm; a promotional toilet paper from Schmidt Spiele in Germany.
 Manufactured toilet paper sheet in the United States was sized 4.5 in × 4 in.
 Since 1999 the size of a sheet has been shrinking; Kimberly-Clark reduced the length of a sheet to 4.1 in.
 Scott, in 2006, reduced the length of their product to 3.7 in.
 The width of sheets was later reduced giving a general sheet size of 3.7 in long and 4.1 in wide.
 Larger sizes remain available.

 Sheet ply

 The ply of a toilet paper refers to the number of layers per sheet.
 Rolls are typically available in single-ply, 2-ply, 3-ply, and 4-ply.

 Roll length

 Phrases like "single roll", "double roll", "triple roll", "jumbo roll", and "mega roll" commonly used in retail advertising refer to the number of sheets per roll (though the actual number of sheets is also usually disclosed on packaging).
 A longer roll needs to be replaced less often, but the very largest sizes do not fit all toilet paper dispensers, especially in older homes.